jldantas/leet/README.md

 - Added option to enable debug via command line
 - Added setup.py
 - Fixed a bug when of unclosed threads when LEET was stopped using Ctrl+C
+- Added support for directory listing on a session

 ### 0.2